SMMC recognizes and adheres to the following list of individual patient rights:

 - Patients have a right to access protective and advocacy services.

-- Patients receive information about charges for which they will be responsible regardless of the source of payment.
-Patients have the right to receive information on the availability of financial assistance.
+- Patients have the right to receive information on the availability of financial assistance.
+Patients receive information about charges for which they will be responsible regardless of the source of payment.

 - Ask questions if you are concerned about your health and safety.